 The Watershed Services Transaction Demonstration Project was launched by DNR, in partnership with the University of Washington, School of Environmental and Forest Sciences' Northwest Environmental Forum in June 2011.
 The multi-stakeholder Forum focused on forest watershed services, and included project partners from the two participating pilot watersheds, Snohomish Watershed and Nisqually Watershed.
-The two-year project—2011 and 2012—envisions one year for organization and start-up; the second year for detailed analysis, implementation, and documentation.

 Two watershed endeavors